UASTrack: A Unified Adaptive Selection Framework with Modality-Customization in Single Object Tracking: Experiments

 \subsection{Ablation Study}

-\textbf{Component Analysis of UASTrack}.
-We conduct an ablation experiment to evaluate the components of our proposed UASTrack on the VisEvent, LasHeR, and DepthTrack benchmarks, as shown in Table ~\ref{tab3}.
-Since both the Classification Constraint Loss (CCL) and the Task-Customized Optimization adapter (TCOA) rely on the prediction types from the Discriminative Auto-Selector (DAS) module, the validation results for individual modules are assessed based on the the DAS module.
-The incorporation of DAS results in a significant improvement, with a 2.07\% increase for $\sigma$ compared to the baseline (first row).
-To be specific, the F-score on DepthTrack increases by 0.5\%, the Success Rate (SR) on LasHeR improves by 5.2\%, and the SR on VisEvent rises by 0.3\%.
-Even without CCL, the network demonstrates superior performance in distinguishing the thermal modality compared to depth and event modalities.
+\textbf{An Ablation Study of Our Proposed Components}.
+We conduct an ablation experiment to evaluate the different designs of our proposed UASTrack on the VisEvent, LasHeR, and DepthTrack benchmarks, as depicted in Table~\ref{tab3}.
+Since both the Classification Loss (CL) and the Task-Customized Adapter (TCA) rely on the modality type prediction carried out by the Discriminative Auto-Switch (DAS) module, their validation results for the individual modules are assessed based on the DAS module.
+Firstly, the incorporation of DAS results in a significant improvement, with a 2.07\% increase for $\sigma$ compared to the baseline (first row).
+To be specific, the F-score on DepthTrack increases by 0.5\%, the SR on LasHeR improves by 5.2\%, and the SR on VisEvent rises by 0.3\%.
+Even without CL (second row), the network demonstrates a superior performance in distinguishing the thermal modality compared to depth and event modalities.
 This finding suggests that the thermal modality has inherent characteristics that make it more easily distinguishable by the network relative to the other modalities.
-Integrating CCL further enhances the network's performance, leading to notable improvements, including a 1.6\% increase in SR on LasHeR, a 1.1\% rise in SR on VisEvent, and a 2.5\% boost in F-score on DepthTrack.
-Additionally, the incorporation of Task-Customized Optimization (TCO) improves tracker accuracy, contributing to a 1.2\% boost in SR on LasHeR, a 1.3\% increase in F-score on DepthTrack, and a 0.3\% improvement in SR on VisEvent.
-When DAS, CCL, and TCOA are together integrated into the foundation network, optimal performance is achieved, with an SR of 56.4\% on LasHeR, an SR of 60.7\% on VisEvent, and an F-score of 62.8\% on DepthTrack.
+Integrating CL further enhances the network's performance (third row), leading to notable improvements, including a 1.6\% increase in SR on LasHeR, a 1.1\% rise in SR on VisEvent, and a 2.5\% boost in F-score on DepthTrack.
+Additionally, the incorporation of TCA module improves the tracking accuracy (third row), contributing to a 1.2\% boost in SR on LasHeR, a 1.3\% increase in F-score on DepthTrack, and a 0.3\% improvement in SR on VisEvent.
+When DAS, CL, and TCA are integrated into the foundation network, the optimal performance is achieved, with the SR of 57.0\% on LasHeR, the SR of 61.0\% on VisEvent, and the F-score of 62.8\% on DepthTrack. {Introducing the DAS and TCA modules adds only minimal overhead, with parameter increases of 0.59M and 0.89M, and just 0.08G more FLOPs in total.
+This demonstrates the lightweight design of our proposed modules.
+Table ~\ref{tab3} shows that our method achieves consistent and significant performance improvements across multiple tasks, indicating that our design effectively balances efficiency and accuracy.}